tomlurge/visionion/README.md

 	1m		1 month, about 4 weeks, about 30.5 days
 If we skip months as too coarse anyway (but actually because they are so unwieldy irregular) we could get by with 4 possible integer values: 1, 6, 24, 168

 We probably need to pre-aggregate these timespans in MongoDB (which provides map/reduce functionality and an "aggregation framework".
 Maybe the [Cube](https://github.com/square/cube) project (based on D3.js) can be used.

-From an earlier version of the import schema:
-	bgmed		span	period of validity			integer			-			length of the interval this dataset describes, in hours: one of: 1(default), 6, 24, 168

 _continents and political regions_

 	TODO

-**Indices**

-* bridges
-* guard nodes
-* middle nodes
+**step 3 : indexing**

-* exit nodes
+* import collections
+	relay: node+timespan to look up specific nodes

 **Issues**
-Maybe aggregates should use normalized versions of autonomous system data:
-	 gmed		asn		autonomous system normalizd	string
-Would be good to check the DB for how many AS we currently have and if a small number of them is significantly important (I need to learn some statistics terms...).

 **Background Information**